grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Shakes, how do you flood the escape trunk?"

 "Flood?
 Hemi this ain't no commercial sub with some kind of specs-mandated flood-and-pump escape trunk for getting a crew of 50 off a boat.
 The _Gnat_ has a normal crew complement of just one, so the escape trunk is a one-time use only.
-That big ugly lever above your head releases the escape trunk topside hatch which is rigged a giant spring to open it.
+That big ugly lever above your head releases the escape trunk topside hatch which is rigged with a giant spring to open it.
 There's another lever inside the escape trunk just like it that does the same thing.
 The hatch opens and the ocean pours in.
 That's it."

 "So it cannot be reset underwater then?"

-"No. The only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with a Authority vessel.
+"No way.
+The only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with a Authority vessel.
 That... and I was terrified of being stuck on the bottom of the ocean and unable to open the sail hatch."

 "Alright.
 It will have to do.
 Be ready, I will open the escape trunk in another minute or so."

 Hemi held the stopwatch up in front of his eyes and the second hand rapidly screwed itself across the face of the watch.
 In his head Hemi could see their position in the water, see where the _Prospect_ should be off to their port side, and see the _Grackle_ --- all black and fiercely toothy in the front in an way that was entirely unnatural for a submarine --- charging towards Shakes' rickety little craft from starboard.
 The boats all moved relative to each other in his head, driven into position by the second hand on the stopwatch.
 He put his hand up to the heavy iron lever covered with flecks of rust above his head.

 The second hand curled around and came up level.
 In Hemi's head the boats were all in the exact position.
 His thick fingers tightened on the lever and then the muscles all the way down his arm to his shoulder tightened --- the lever had been resting and rusting peacefully for years.

+[//]: # (--- EDITED TO HERE ---)

 But it budged, then gave, then swung back.
 From above his head came a loud clang as the escape trunk hatch snapped open and back against the deck of the _Gnat_.
 Hemi could almost feel the intense weight of the water under the pressure of three atmospheres dropping into the escape trunk almost instantaneously.
 He put his ear against the trunk.
 Through the cold damp steel he could hear the gentle bumping as his device lifted up and clear of the trunk.